 Registration and advisement for classes varies by school and will be communicated throughout the month.
-For more information on the advisement process, registration procedures, including links to individual school websites, please visit the School Orientation and Registration page.
+For more information on the advisement process, registration procedures, including links to individual school websites.

 For new international students, the Office of Global Services (OGS) strongly recommends that applications be filed at least three months prior to intended NYU start date in case of visa delays or security checks for administrative processing at U.S. consulates abroad.
 Pre-Arrival Info>>

-The Wasserman Center's Job Search Database System, NYU CareerNet, is the best place to start your job search for on and off campus positions, as well as internship positions, and to schedule coaching appointments (in-person, telephone, and virtual).
+The Wasserman Center's job search database system, NYU CareerNet, is the best place to start your job search for on and off campus employment, as well as internship positions, and to schedule coaching appointments (in-person, telephone, and virtual).

 Getting your NYU student ID, known on campus as your NYUCard, is now easier than ever.
 Visit photoid.nyu.edu to submit a photo that meets the requirements listed online, then keep an eye on your NYU email for details and next steps from the Card Center team.
 When your photo is approved, they will let you know when and how to pick up your NYUCard during the summer or on NYU Welcome Day.

-Information about the Academic Resource Center, NYU Bookstore and Computer Store, on-campus dining options, residence hall linens, the NYUCard and Campus Cash, and a first glimpse at Welcome Week — NYU's jampacked schedule of events, programs, and services for incoming students held the week before the start of classes, as well the Commuter Overnight Retreat, Project Outreach, the "One Word.
-One World initiative, and the NYU Welcome Day event on Move-In Day.
+Information about the Academic Resource Center, NYU Bookstore and Computer Store, on-campus dining options, residence hall linens, the NYUCard and Campus Cash, and a first glimpse at Welcome Week — NYU's jampacked schedule of events, programs, and services for incoming students held the week before the start of classes, as well the Commuter Overnight Retreat, Project Outreach, and the NYU Welcome Day event on Move-In Day.

 Contains information for parents about what to expect in the coming months, navigating NYU (it's a big place, but we're here to help!), supporting your students, staying connected, New Student Send-Offs, Parents Welcome on NYU Welcome Day, and Parents Day.